 For one, warehouse managers should digitize workflows and get rid of paper-based processes.
 Installing solutions like mobile data collection devices and wireless barcode scanning devices increases efficiency.
 This adjustment can also improve accuracy and allow for easier traceability of products – an important component during relocation.

 Additionally, companies may benefit from instituting voice-enabled picking.
 This technology allows for faster training, which is vital when onboarding new employees at a relocated warehouse.

 The FM Global white paper also stressed that companies must look at their supply chain vendor relationships.
 Do their partners have the appropriate strategies in place to prevent climate change challenges?
 How equipped are their risk managers?

 DSC Logistics and Supply Chain Management offered some criteria when selecting supply chain partners to ensure a successful relationship.
 For example, how well does the partner share and collaborate among team members?
 Consider what tools they have in place for this process.
-A digital and mobile data collection solution will allow for communication better than a paper-based process.
+A digital and mobile barcoding solution will allow for communication better than a paper-based process.
 Additionally, the partner must be able to respond to changes quickly.
 If a natural disaster strikes, they must be equipped with the tools and knowledge to adjust on the spot to prevent delays in the supply chain process.